-In the meantime, you may appreciate a few of my recent works:
+In the meantime, you may appreciate some of my recent work:

 NONFICTION:

-“False Cognates,” New England Review - listen to a 10-minute audio excerpt and/or read the accompanying text
+“False Cognates,” New England Review (45.4: Winter 2024) - listen to an audio recording and/or read an excerpt

 “Soft Appeal,“ The New York Times (Metropolitan Diary column)